PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 - **A new pagination on the list of combinations**

 The current product page loads every combination of the product, even if there are hundreds of them, which can make the page very slow.
-The new pagination allows loading only a relevant number of combinations therefore it has a huge performance improvement.
+The new pagination allows loading only a relevant number of combinations providing a nice performance improvement.

 - **A filter system to help user find combinations.
-Back Office user can filter the combinations by attributes**
+Back-office user can filter the combinations by attributes**

 It will help the user to find the right combination quickly.